xdmushui/partner-center-sdk/develop/assign-licenses-to-a-user.md

 ### Request body

-You must include a [LicenseUpdate](license-resources.md#licenseupdate) resource in the request body that specifies the licenses to assign.
+Include a [LicenseUpdate](license-resources.md#licenseupdate) resource in the request body that specifies the licenses to assign.

 ### Request example